UEFA postpones EURO 2020 by 12 months

 “I would like to thank FIFA and its President, Gianni Infantino, who has indicated it will do whatever is required to make this new calendar work.
 In the face of this crisis, football has shown its best side with openness, solidarity and tolerance.”

-UEFA EURO 2020 was scheduled to take place in 12 cities across Europe from 12 June to 12 July 2020.
-The proposed new dates are 11 June to 11 July 2021.
+UEFA EURO 2020 was scheduled to take place in twelve cities across Europe from 12 June to 12 July 2020.
+The proposed new dates are 11 June - 11 July 2021.
 UEFA would like to reassure existing ticket buyers and hospitality clients that if they cannot attend the tournament in 2021, the face value of their tickets and packages will be refunded in full.
-Within the next month, further information on the refund process will be communicated to existing ticket buyers via email and on euro2020.com/tickets.
+Within the next month, further information on the refund process will be communicated to existing ticket buyers via e-mail and on euro2020.com/tickets.

 Decisions on dates for other UEFA competitions, whether club or national team for men or women, will be taken and announced in due course.